dvdsk/mh-zx-driver/README.md

 # mh-zx-driver
 MH-Z* family CO2 sensor driver built on top of `embedded-hal` primitives.
 This is a `no_std` crate suitable for use on bare-metal.
+The API is non-blocking (in a way compatible with the `nb` crate).

 ## Supported devices